The Squier Family Tree

 The exception is letter ‘A’ which means information from relatives or other individuals, and then the number indicates which relative.

-The full list of sources I have used is accessible here (use your browser 'Back' button to return) and there is also a link to it from the top of each of the Person Detail pages.
+To see the full list of sources I have used, click here (use your browser 'Back' button to return) and there is also a link to it from the top of each of the Person Detail pages.